-This is open to everyone who is actively working against climate change in their communities in Hampshire to meet and share experiences.
-The purpose is to share news, learn from successes and failures, and work together were appropriate.
-It is informal workshop-style, no speakers, and a bring-and-share lunch afterwards to network.
+Open to everyone who is actively working against climate change in their community in Hampshire to share experiences and news, learn from successes and failures, and work together where appropriate.

 The Renewable Energy action group promotes increased use of renewable energy in Winchester district by raising awareness influencing local policies and promoting locally based, larger scale renewable energy generation schemes.

 “Now, faced as we are with global environmental deterioration, I wish to address every person living on this planet“ Pope Francis.
 This Conference aims to provide a meeting place where the views of different faiths on the care of our planet can be presented and discussed.

 WinACC Community Engagement Group supports WinACC's activities in engaging with people and communities to cut their carbon footprint and enjoy the benefits of lower carbon living.

 This is one of a series of talks organised by the Hoare Centre for Responsible Management, in association with the Winchester Business School.